nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/sendinblue-integration/set-up-sendinblue-plugin.md

 1. Specify SMS campaign content using the **Text** field.
 The number of characters is limited to 160 for one message.
 1. Click **Save campaign**.

 The plugin is now configured.
-You can access all of your transactional email stats directly from SendinBlue.
+You can access all of your transactional email stats directly from Sendinblue.

 ## Setting up Marketing Automation workflows